openhab/openhabian/README.md

 scripts, we support running openHABian on x86 hardware on generic Debian On ARM, we only support Raspberry Pi OS.
 These are what we develop and test openHABian against.
-We provide **limited** support for Ubuntu.
-Running the core system on there is known to work, while several optional components such as WireGuard or Homegear are reported to expose problems.
-So feel free to try Ubuntu but we do not give any promises because we do not have the equipment to develop and validate.
+We do not actively support Ubuntu so no promises but we provide code "as-is" that is known to run on there.
+Several optional components though, such as WireGuard or Homegear, are known to expose problems.

 We expect you to use the stable distribution that openHABian testing is based on, 'buster' for Raspberry Pi OS (ARM) and Debian (x86) and 'focal' for Ubuntu (x86)